isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-do-opossums-eat.markdown

 slug: /what-do-opossums-eat/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Opossums are omnivores, meaning that they eat both plants and animals - like humans.
 But really, what do opossums eat?
 Opossums need a balanced diet of proteins, fats, and carbohydrates to maintain good health.
 *A natural diet for an opossum would be lots of insects (insects are high in protein), small mammals (high in fat), and the occasional fruit or nut (high in carbs).
-They need a very high calcium diet (which can be found in plant products).Â *
+They need a very high calcium diet (which can be found in plant products). *
 *In captivity, opossums/ possums eat different foods including vegetables and dog food.
-But in summary, their diet can be leafy greens (like kale & spinach), grains (like oats & rice), and fruits (like oranges & apples).Â *
+But in summary, their diet can be leafy greens (like kale & spinach), grains (like oats & rice), and fruits (like oranges & apples). *
 [amazon bestseller="Best Opossums Food" items="2" template="table"]
 Related:
 [Do Opossums Carry Rabies](https://pestpolicy.com/do-opossums-carry-rabies/)